-In October 2018 with subsequent closings through November 2019, we issued 2,159,332 shares of our Series A convertible preferred stock and 11,231,512 shares of our Series A-1 convertible preferred stock.
+In October 2018 with subsequent closings through November 2019, we issued 2,159,332 shares of our Series A convertible preferred stock and 11,231,512 shares of our Series A-1 convertible preferred stock to 46 individual and institutional accredited investors.
 Of these shares, we sold an aggregate of 9,600,066 shares of our Series A-1 convertible preferred stock for \$1.50 per share, for aggregate consideration of \$14.4 million.
 The remaining shares were issued as conversions of notes and shares of common stock into shares of Series A convertible preferred stock and conversions of Series A convertible preferred stock into shares of Series A-1 convertible preferred stock.

-In November 2020, we issued 17,674,469 shares of our Series B convertible preferred stock for \$2.55 per share, for aggregate consideration of \$45.1 million.
+In November 2020, we issued 17,674,469 shares of our Series B convertible preferred stock to 31 individual and institutional accredited investors for \$2.55 per share, for aggregate consideration of \$45.1 million.